mitkar241/dsc/devops/concepts.md

 - Measurement
 - Sharing

-## Post-Mortem Meetings
----
-Many times there is a need to discuss what went wrong during a DevOps process.
-For this, post mortem meetings are arranged.
-These meetings yield steps that should be taken to avoid the same failure or set of failures in the future for which the meeting was arranged in the first place.

-## What is the purpose of a post-mortem meeting?
-Do you know how to learn from mistakes?
----

 ## Tell me about the worst-run/best-run outage you've been a part of.
 What made it bad/well-run?
 ---
 Take lessons from both failures and successes in dealing with outages.